HedvigInsurance/tech-stuff/values.md

   - Collective intelligence is a big part of Hedvig's values and we avoid knowledge silos.
 Looping in the team doesn't necesarily mean running everything by them, but we avoid knowledge silos and cowboy decisions.

-## As Hevig developers, when developing, we:
+## As Hedvig developers, when developing, we:

 - Use automatic testing, and use it lagom
   - Usually automated tests saves us a lot of time and effort, but we recognise when it's time to give up writing